-Mumford & Sons 'Blind Leading The Blind' by Nick Davies
+Mumford & Sons 'Blind Leading The Blind' by Nicolas Jack Davies

-Marcus Mumford delivers the emotion at the heart of his band's new track Blind Leading The Blind through a cathartic performance on the drums, in this intense yet reflective video directed by Nick Davies.
+Marcus Mumford delivers the emotion at the heart of his band's new track Blind Leading The Blind through a cathartic performance on the drums, in this intense yet reflective video directed by Nicolas Jack Davies.

 Shot whilst the group were on tour in Bangkok, the industrial laundry setting works perfectly, ensuring Mumford's performance is the sole focus for the duration of the video.
 Edgar Dubrovskiy's use of super-slow motion creates snapshots of the action - shot on a Phantom 6K - allows the viewer to ponder these heightened emotional moments and the setting.
 And the further use of strobe lights creates a frenetic and exaggerated energy which Marcus Mumford thrives in.
 And ultimately this is all about Mumford's powerfully physical yet emotional performance.

 The video is the result of a renewed collaboration between Mumford & Sons and Davies - formerly of directing duo Fred & Nick, who directed much of the band's visual output for their first two albums.
 Having shot the band performing the track at ACL in October, Davies has now directed a strongly cinematic accompaniment to this powerful track - pure in its concept, and executed very well indeed.

 I knew that behind the drums is where Marcus would be ultimately at his most comfortable to let go - which he did in a big way.
 I love his performance.

 "Working with Mumford & Sons was such a massive part of my working life when I started out doing videos, music docs and filming live shows.
 We worked with them for years from when they started (playing in front of 40 people in Cambridge) to the top of their game (winnings Grammy and playing mega gigs) and they gave us loads of opportunities to make loads of different things creatively.
 Some worked and some didn’t!